top of page

 After the Refurbishment

-The ride re-opened December 2005 but was listed as seasonal meaning it was only open on the parks busier periods and days.
+The ride re-opened December 2005 but was listed as seasonal meaning it was only open on the parks busier periods.
 Several new refurbishments were made throughout the closure and the ride was then refurbished annually from 2008-2011.
 Luckily the seasonal operations of the ride only lasted until February 2007, it was fully re-opened for year round operations after Universal received numerous complaints from guests.

 The Ride's Closure